 I also enjoy creative and interdisciplinary thought.
 Here’s what I’ve been working on:

-Musochat is a weekly conversation about new music on Twitter that began in July 2015.
+Musochat is a monthly conversation about new music on Twitter that began in July 2015.
 New Music Box wrote about it, and SoundNotion recorded us discussing it on their podcast, as did The Portfolio Composer.

 As a guest on ThisChoirNerd, a podcast by Markdavin Obenza, I discuss how to connect strangers with music, collaborating in the digital space, how unpaid work affects (or doesn’t affect) quality, tips on advertising a concert, and audience building.
 Mark is director of the Byrd Ensemble and producer for Scribe Records.
 (June 2017)

 And in Encore Arts Seattle, Jonathan Shipley interviews me about my work with the Live Music Project.
 (October 2017)

 “Mission-Driven Technology: Building Products That Reflect Your Values” – Seattle Interactive Conference, October 2017 (panelist)

 Every business needs to approach technology in a new way, and nonprofits are no different.
 Leaders in the nonprofit technology space share how they’ve married the best of startup practices (agility, lean development, collaborative methods) with the nonprofit backbone (mission, values, governance) to build innovation into their organizations from the ground up.
 As they discuss the challenges they’ve faced, and how they made their successes possible, you may be inspired to change how your own organization builds software.